Installing SNMP is the first step when preparing your systems for SNMP Monitoring.

 Enabling SNMP on Debian Linux

-Below I’ll describe the necessary steps for a very basic configuration.
-This will allow unrestricted read-only access to ALL SNMP metrics available on the host.
-If your device is publicly available on the Internet, you should definitely use a stricter configuration or even look into SNMP V3 which includes encryption and authentication support.
-For that, you might want to check the official snmpd.conf documentation.
+The steps below describe a basic but functional approach to configuring SNMP on Debian Linux.
+This setup gives you unrestricted read-only access to ALL SNMP metrics available on the host.
+Quick heads-up though: if your device is publicly reachable on the Internet, you should definitely use a stricter configuration - or look into SNMPv3, which includes encryption and authentication support.
+For the full details, check the official snmpd.conf documentation.

 1. Prerequisites